0xCardinal/0xCardinal.com/content/_index.md

           date_start: '2021-07-01'
           date_end: '2022-05-01'
           description: |2-
-            -	Performed penetration testing on a wide range of web technologies to identify critical vulnerabilities affecting the business, such as Content Manipulation and SQL Injection.
+             - 🧪 Performed penetration testing on a wide range of web technologies to identify critical vulnerabilities affecting the business, such as Content Manipulation and SQL Injection.
-              -	Experienced in working with automated and manual penetration testing methodology to deliver quality results.
+             - 🔍 Experienced in working with automated and manual penetration testing methodologies to deliver quality results.
-              -	Performed cloud configuration review and penetration testing to find critical misconfiguration in client’s infrastructure.
+             - ⛅ Performed cloud configuration review and penetration testing to find critical misconfigurations in client’s infrastructure.
-              -	Automated workflows   and created DevSecOps pipelines and performed penetration testing on CI/CD pipelines to find vulnerabilities.
+             - 🔧 Automated workflows, created DevSecOps pipelines, and performed penetration testing on CI/CD pipelines to find vulnerabilities.
-              -	Worked on in-house open-source projects like https://securecode.wiki and https://cybersecwiki.com to contribute to infosec community.
+             - 🌐 Worked on in-house open-source projects like securecode.wiki and cybersecwiki.com to contribute to the infosec community.
-              -	Hosted and managed Payatu Hiring CTF, contributed to creating challenges, hosting, and maintaining infrastructure, moderating Discord, etc. post that taking interviews of the top candidates to hire them.
+             - 🎯 Hosted and managed Payatu Hiring CTF, contributed to creating challenges, hosting and maintaining infrastructure, moderating Discord, and conducted interviews for top candidates.
         - title: Security Consultant Intern
           company: Payatu
           company_url: 'https://payatu.com/'